Jonalogy/angular2_tutorial/README.md

   bootstrap:    [ AppComponent ]
 })
 ```
+##### Metadata
 * imports: This is where all the imported native libraries will be declared.
 * declarations: Declare all the modules you are to create here.
 * bootstrap: Usually, you will bootstrap only the AppComponent or root component.
+> Angular2 has more metadata for configuration, but we will keep things simple for now.

 #### 3.3 AppModule Class
 The following syntax block belongs to the bottom of the file.
 This is suppose to hold the overlaying logic of your component module.
 Since we do not require the root component to do anything, just copy the following syntax for now.